Bunnahabhain Cruach Mhóna 1l

 Pronunciation: {Bu-na-haven Kruach Mó-na}

-Cruach Mhóna means a pile of drying peat cubes in Gaelic and is a continuation of Toiteach (in Gaelic "smoke") as a Bunnahabhain peat drink.
-Although Islay is known for its peat, the whisky brands Bunnahabhain are not normally produced using it (the exception that proves the rule).
+Cruach Mhóna means in Gaelic a pile of drying peat blocks and is a continuation of Toiteach (Gaelic for "smoky") as a peat drink from the Bunnahabhain.
+Although Islay is known for peat, whisky from Bunnahabhain is not commonly made with it (the exception that proves the rule).

-The aroma of Cruach Mhóna features intense peat smoke and wood charcoal, complemented by sea salt, notes of fresh hay, sweet malt and delicate vanilla tones.
-The mineral and sea air are also vibrant, with hints of citrus (especially lemon peel) bringing freshness to the drier profile.
+The aroma of Cruach Mhóna features intense peat smoke and woody charcoal, complemented by sea salt, notes of fresh hay, sweet malt, and subtle vanilla tones.
+The complete vibrancy also includes mineral and sea air, hints of citrus (especially lemon peel) bringing freshness to the drier profile.

-The taste is explosive – a distinctive introduction with smoke, fiery peat, the saltiness of the sea and a spicy pinch of black pepper.
-Underneath, there is a sweetness – dried fruit, sweet malt and oak.
-It is a distinctive whisky, but still well balanced thanks to the sweet and fruity elements that soften the raw smoke.
-The finish is medium-long, with lingering smoke, spice, hints of citrus freshness and sea salt.
+The taste is explosive – a bold introduction with smoke, smoldering peat, sea salt, and a spicy pinch of black pepper.
+Beneath the surface, sweetness resonates – dried fruit, sweet malt, and oak.
+It is a bold whisky, yet still well-balanced thanks to the sweet and fruity elements that temper the raw smoke.
+The finish is medium-long, with lingering smoke, spice, touches of citrus freshness, and sea salt.

-We recommend serving it neat, at room temperature, in a suitable glass (e.g. Glencairn) to fully reveal the layers – smoke, spices, fruit.
-A few drops of water can help release the fruitier and sweeter elements.
-A great choice for winter evenings, or if you fancy something a little ‘spicier’ in the Islay single malt whisky range.
+We recommend serving it best neat, at room temperature, in a suitable glass (e.g., Glencairn), to fully reveal the layers - smoke, spices, fruit.
+A few drops of water can help release the fruity and sweeter elements.
+A great choice for winter evenings, or if you're in the mood for something "sharper" within Islay single malt whisky.